Welsh-language literature: Testing boundaries: Poetry 1910–1940

 Younger poets also began pushing boundaries.
-Cynan (1895-1970) came to prominence initially for poetry describing his experiences as a soldier during the First World War, including Mab y Bwthyn, the pryddest which won him the 1921 Crown; he is perhaps the Welsh poet who responded most extensively and effectively to his experiences as a soldier, but was a poet who believed anything could be material for poetry, writing about things as diverse as rugby.
-He courted controversy with form also: the poem that won him the Chair in 1923, I'r Duw nid adwaenir (To the unfamiliar God), was notable as, though in cynghanedd, it had not been written in the acknowledged twenty-four metres of Welsh strict metre poetry.
+Cynan (1895–1970) came to prominence initially for poetry describing his experiences as a soldier during the First World War, including Mab y Bwthyn, the pryddest which won him the 1921 Crown; he is perhaps the Welsh poet who responded most extensively and effectively to his experiences as a soldier, but was a poet who believed anything could be material for poetry, writing about things as diverse as rugby.
+He courted controversy with form also: the poem that won him the Chair in 1923, I'r Duw nid adwaenir (To the unfamiliar God), was notable as, though in cynghanedd, it had not been written in the acknowledged twenty-four metres of Welsh strict metre poetry but rather in the form T. Gwynn Jones had invented for Madog.
+The Crown saw even more marked experimentation: the poem with which Wil Ifan (1883–1968) won the award in 1925 was the first time the competition had been won by a poem written in vers libre.

-Another poet to experiment with form was Wil Ifan (1883-1968), whose successful entry for the 1925 Crown was the first time the competition had been won by a poem written in free verse.
-But a different kind of controversy took place at the Eisteddfod the preceding year, when Prosser Rhys (1901-1945) won the Crown with his poem Atgof ("Memory"), causing a scandal due to the poem's frank (for the time) depictions of sexual intercourse, including sex between men.
-Another poet whose depictions of sexuality caused controversy, and one of the major poets in Welsh to emerge between the wars, was Gwenallt (1899-1968).
+A different kind of controversy took place during the same competition the preceding year, when Prosser Rhys (1901–1945) won on the subject Atgof ("Memory") with a poem that caused a scandal due to its frank (for the time) depictions of sexual intercourse, including sex between men.
+Another poet whose depictions of sexuality caused controversy, and one of the major poets in Welsh to emerge between the wars, was Gwenallt (1899–1968).
 He won the Chair in 1926 and 1931, but his entry in 1928 on Y Sant (The Saint), though "by far the best poem in the competition", shocked the adjudicators for its graphic sexual imagery.
 The poets of the revival had largely avoided religious subjects (so beloved of the Bardd Newydd): not so Gwenallt, who was "a major force in modern Welsh poetry, and also a major religious poet".
 Adopting a complex personal philosophy that integrated Christianity with Welsh Nationalism and Marxism, he joined the Church in Wales only to leave in protest and join the Methodists in 1957 when a non-Welsh speaker was appointed Archbishop of Wales.

-The limits of acceptability were also stretched by another young poet, Caradog Prichard (1904-1980), who won three consecutive National Crowns from 1927 to 1929 - an unprecedented feat, never since repeated - for poems each of which dealt in different ways with the same, autobiographical subject: his mother's descent into mental illness.
+The limits of acceptability were also stretched by yet another young poet, Caradog Prichard (1904–1980), who won three consecutive National Crowns from 1927 to 1929 – an unprecedented feat, never since repeated – for poems each of which dealt in different ways with the same, autobiographical subject: his mother's descent into mental illness and institutionalisation in an asylum.

-Cynan (1895-1970), poet, dramatist and archdruid.
+Cynan (1895–1970), poet, dramatist and archdruid, depicted towards the end of his life, seated in a bardic chair.